Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Inference Using Noisy Estimates

-$\hat{\gamma}_H$ and $\hat{\gamma}_{PWM}$ are likely to be imprecise if $N$ is not large.
-For the estimators to be close to $\gamma$, two conditions must hold: $k$ must be sufficiently large and $k/N$ must be small.
-If $N$ is not large, these requirements may be incompatible, as noted by \cite{Muller2017}.\footnote{ We also note that estimating $\gamma$ provides an alternative way of estimating the critical values necessary for application of theorem \ref{theorem:feasibleEVT}.
-Simulation-based critical values can be obtained by drawing samples from the right hand side distribution of eq. \eqref{equation:feasibleEVT:-q} after plugging in $\hat{\gamma}_H$ or $\hat{\gamma}_{PWM}$ in place of $\gamma$.
-However, subsampling-based critical values of theorem \ref{theorem:subsampling} should be used unless $N$ is large.} \end{remark}
+\begin{remark}[Simulated critical values] Estimating $\gamma$ provides a second way of estimating the critical values necessary for application of theorem \ref{theorem:feasibleEVT}.
+Simulation-based critical values can be obtained by drawing samples from the limit distribution of eq. \eqref{equation:feasibleEVT:-q} after plugging in $\hat{\gamma}_H$ or $\hat{\gamma}_{PWM}$ in place of $\gamma$. \end{remark}

-\begin{remark} An alternative approach for constructing CIs for extreme quantiles using an extreme order approximation is proposed by \cite{Muller2017}.
-They use lemma \ref{theorem:jointEVT} as the foundation of inference by treating the vector of top $q$ order statistics as a single draw from the corresponding limit distribution.
-Based on such a joint EVT, \cite{Muller2017} propose two methods: inverting the likelihood ratio and minimizing the average expected length where the average is taken over a pre-specified range of values for $\gamma$.
-Both methods lead to valid CIs for extreme quantiles in our setting, as long as lemma \ref{theorem:jointEVT} holds; though we recommend using CIs based on theorem \ref{theorem:feasibleEVT} that require no optimization and no bounds on the parameter $\gamma$.
+\begin{remark}[Choice of $r$ and $q$] Applying the methods of examples \ref{example:CI:95evt}-\ref{example:test-support-hypothesis} requires choosing the tuning parameters $r$ and $q$.
+We suggest the following choices.
+For $N\leq 5000$, we suggest taking $q=2$ with subsampled critical values, and $q\in [2, 4]$ with simulated critical values.
+For larger cross-sections, larger values of $q$ may be taken, up to $q=30$.
+In both cases, the numerator parameter $r$ should be picked to match $\vartheta_{N-r, N, T}$ to the sample $\tau$th quantile, that is, $r=\floor{(1-\tau)N}$.
+While this choice of $r$ is somewhat improper in the context of theorem \ref{theorem:feasibleEVT}, we note that $r\leq 100$ regardless of $N$ under the rule of thumb outlined at the beginning of section \ref{section:inference}.
+The simulations of section \ref{section:simulations} and the Online Appendix show that these choices yield favorable coverage and length properties.

 \end{remark}